 Furniture + Color

 A dorm room isn’t really the place to let out your inner design diva, but it’s definitely worth the effort to work with your roommate toward a design scheme for the whole room, rather than just your side of it.
 Complementary colors, fabrics and accent pieces go a long way toward making that small space feel bigger, less cluttered and more like home.
-If you’re allowed to paint the walls, consider adding that personal touch.
+Hanging textiles is a great way to add color without having to paint the walls.
 Stick with light, cool colors to enhance the sense of space and serenity, but don’t be shy about a bold accent to add some definition to the space.

 Let’s face it: Most dorm rooms are tiny spaces with bad lighting and poor ventilation.
 Start by bringing in more light and air.
 Add a couple of lamps to keep everyone and everything looking their best by supplementing that old-school overhead fluorescent lighting.
 In a dorm setting, lighting does double duty–you need it to study, but it can really enhance the look of a drab space after the books are closed.